JoshMontech/HotShot/README.txt

 * Added more user defaults for settings and recording options

 Deviations:
-Josh: experienced issues when he added Firebase with Cocoapods due to complications in XCode Beta, Swift 3, and Cocoapods update.
-There was also an issue of git version control in which XCode considered files to be missing, but in reality they weren't.

 Jerry: There’s a minor bug that deletes additional video when recording enters a new loop.